 We urge you to join our movement to take back our vital marine resources by signing up for our CSF, eating at one of the restaurants that participate in our RSF, or purchasing from us at Farmer's Markets.

-Mission Statement: The NH Waterfront
+Our Mission: The NH Waterfront

 The maritime fishing industry, a vital element of the economy, culture, and history of the New Hampshire Seacoast, has been in crisis for for over 5 years.
 We are addressing this crisis by increasing the recognition and appreciation of the interdependent roles that the fishing industry and the consumer play in our local ecological economy.